gavinhungry/volatile/README.md

 volatile
 ========
-volatile is a status icon which controls audio volume via ALSA.
+volatile is a status icon which controls audio volume via ALSA / PulseAudio.

 Usage
 -----